 If you find that your thoughts tend to race at night, journaling can be a great way to get those thoughts out on paper, address them, and reduce your anxiety.
 Check out our tips on cognitive behavioral journaling here!
 Meditating is another great option for calming the mind.
 Not sure where to start?
 Try Headspace or Calm apps – they have plenty of beginner options!

 The key is to a good night-time routine is to keep it manageable, something you can look forward to and not feel rushed.
-Most importantly, you want to make sure it’s something you can stick to long-term.
-Let us know in the comments below what your night-time routine looks like!
+Try adding some new products or steps that you get excited about.
+For quality self-care products, check out the Toolbox: Beauty Edition and try something new!
+Most importantly, you want to make sure your routine is something you can stick to long-term.
+Let us know in the comments below what your night-time routine looks like.

 Leave a Reply

 Tags: Health & Wellness routine sleep problems sleeping Trouble Sleeping

 I only have a shower in my apartment so I don’t have a way to soak for a bit before bed.
 Do you have any suggestions on how to get relief with a soak without a tub?